 Pentecostal Church Services | Three Indispensable Elements

-- Summary: The “order of service” in many churches is inflexible, routine, and often short in or even lacking the very few absolutely needed elements for a biblical, Pentecostal church service: the Word of God, the worship of God, and the spiritual gifts of the Spirit of God.
+- Summary: The “order of service” in many churches is inflexible, routine, and often short in or even lacking the 3 absolutely needed elements for a biblical, Pentecostal church service: the Word of God, the worship of God, and the spiritual gifts of the Spirit of God.

 1 Corinthians 14:26, NKJV How is it then, brethren?
 Whenever you come together, each of you has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
 Let all things be done for edification.

 - • In my years pastoring Pentecostal churches — some call them "full gospel churches" or (occasionally) "charismatic churches" — I always leaned on this bible verse to give me an overview of what the Lord wants in each church service.

 - • Writing to the Spirit-filled Corinthian church, the apostle Paul spoke of five things that should “be done for edification” in the gathering of believers: “a psalm … a teaching … a tongue … a revelation … an interpretation.”